 An Annual Family Program Fee may be assessed in some circumstances.

 7. How do I find out more?

-Call your local family regional center, local education agency, or family resource center for resource information or a referral to Early Start services.
+Call your local regional center, local educational agency, or family resource center for resource information or a referral to Early Start services.